ToshioCP/Gobject-tutorial/src/sec3.src.md

 - 8: `G_DEFINE_TYPE` macro.
 - 10-16: class and instance initialization functions.
 At present, they don't do anything.
 - 18-24: Getter.
-The argument `value` is a pointer to double type variable.
+The argument `value` is the pointer to a double type variable.
-Assigns the object value (`d->value`) to the variable.
+Assigns the object value (`self->value`) to the variable.
 If it succeeds, it returns TRUE.
-`g_return_val_if_fail` is used to check the argument type.
+The function `g_return_val_if_fail` is used to check the argument type.
-If the argument `d` is not TDouble type, it outputs error to the log and immediately returns FALSE.
+If the argument `self` is not TDouble type, it outputs error to the log and immediately returns FALSE.
 This function is used to report a programmer's error.
 You shouldn't use it for a runtime error.
 See [Glib API Reference -- Error Reporting](https://docs.gtk.org/glib/error-reporting.html) for further information.
-`g_return_val_if_fail` isn't used in static class functions, they are private, because static functions are called only from functions in the same file.
+The function `g_return_val_if_fail` isn't used in static class functions, which are private, because static functions are called only from functions in the same file and the caller knows the type of parameters.
-Such functions know the parameters type well.
-`g_return_val_if_fail` is used in public functions.
 - 26-31: Setter.
-`g_return_if_fail` function is used to check the argument type.
+The function `g_return_if_fail` is used to check the argument type.
 This function doesn't return any value.
 Because the type of `t_double_set_value` is `void` so no value will be returned.
 Therefore, we use `g_return_if_fail` instead of `g_return_val_if_fail`.